kedar94/JavaScript-Assignment/README.md

 Submitting an assignment for Javascript Developer.
 ------------------------------------------------------------------------------------------------------------------------------------------
-Source code is uploaded in the file.
+Please view the Source code in the uploaded file.